luminarily/bookofmormon/_posts/2017-02-24-conspiracies.md

 ##### "Secret combinations" is a term used in the Book of Mormon to describe organized, malicious conspiracy among individuals who seek harm others.

-> [Ether 8:23-25][18] Wherefore, O ye Gentiles, it is wisdom in God that these things should be shown unto you, that thereby ye may repent of your sins, and **suffer not that these murderous combinations shall get above you**, which are built up to get power and gain—and the work, yea, even the work of destruction come upon you, yea, even the sword of the justice of the Eternal God shall fall upon you, to your overthrow and destruction if ye shall suffer these things to be.
+> 23 Wherefore, O ye Gentiles, it is wisdom in God that these things should be shown unto you, that thereby ye may repent of your sins, and **suffer not that these murderous combinations shall get above you**, which are built up to get power and gain—and the work, yea, even the work of destruction come upon you, yea, even the sword of the justice of the Eternal God shall fall upon you, to your overthrow and destruction if ye shall suffer these things to be.
 >
 > 24 Wherefore, the Lord commandeth you, when ye shall see these things come among you that ye shall **awake to a sense of your awful situation**, because of **this secret combination** which shall be among you; or wo be unto it, because of the blood of them who have been slain; for they cry from the dust for vengeance upon it, and also upon those who built it up.
 >
 > 25 For it cometh to pass that whoso buildeth **it** up seeketh to overthrow the freedom of **all** lands, nations, and countries; and it bringeth to pass the destruction of **all** people, for it is built up by the devil, who is the father of all lies; even that same liar who beguiled our first parents, yea, even that same liar who hath caused man to commit murder from the beginning; who hath hardened the hearts of men that they have murdered the prophets, and stoned them, and cast them out from the beginning.
+>
+> [Ether 8:23-25][18]

 We are counseled to not allow secret combinations to get above us.
 Furthermore, we are informed that there is one Secret Combination in particular that has amassed enough power, through deception, subterfuge and force, to threaten the freedom of not only one country, but in fact that of the entire planet.